samanthacancino/bootstrap-project/README.md

 # bootstrap-project
-Project for Vendo's Code Challenge, using Bootstrap, HTML, CSS and external google font: Roboto.
+Project - Example of using Bootstrap, HTML, CSS and external google font: Roboto.